AY2425S2-CS2103T-T11-3/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
-The data (date, compulsory field) format is incorrect.
-  * 1a1.
-ResiConnect shows an error message.
-  * 1a2.
-User enters updated details.

-    Step 1a1-1a2 is repeated until the data entered is valid.

-    Use case resumes from step 2.

-* 2a.
+* 3a.
 The data format (student index/staff index/external party index) is incorrent.

-    * 2a1.
+    * 3a1.
 ResiConnect shows an error message.
-    * 2a2.
+    * 3a2.
 User enters updated details.

-      Step 1a1-1a2 is repeated until the date entered is valid.
+      Step 3a1-3a2 is repeated until the date entered is valid.

       Use case resumes from step 3.

-#### UC04 - Delete an event
+#### UC05 - Delete an event

 **MSS**